Engineering

 From these snippets, we could parse this fact:

-JP Morgan must hold at least 4.5% of its assets in common stock and cash
+JP Morgan and Well Fargo must hold at least 4.5% of its assets in common stock and cash

-1. JP Morgan currently holds 5% of its risk weighted assets in cash and common stock; is this ratio compliant with federal regulations?some text
+1. JP Morgan currently holds 5% of its risk weighted assets in cash and common stock; is this ratio compliant with federal regulations?

-1. Since JPM is a GSIB it is required to hold 4.5% of assets in cash and stock so this holding is complaint with regulations.
+1. Since JPM is a GSIB it is required to hold 4.5% of assets in cash and stock.
+Therefore this holding is complaint with regulations.

-2. Silicon Valley Bank currently holds 3% of its risk weighted assets in cash and common stock; is this ratio compliant with federal regulations?some text
+2. Wells Fargo currently holds 3% of its risk weighted assets in cash and common stock, and another 2% in preferred stock.
+Is this ratio compliant with federal regulations?

 There’s two important features of generating data this way.